godotengine/godot-website/collections/_article/godot-4-0-sets-sail.md

 <a id="new-theme-theme-editor"></a>
 ### New Theme & Theme Editor

-Speaking of themes, the new theme editor gives you more control and simplifies your UI design workflow.
-You can now access your local fonts directly in the editor.
+Speaking of themes, the new theme editor gives you better tools for creating complex looks and simplifies your UI design workflow.
+You can now access fonts installed to your local system directly in the editor.
 Finally, the default project theme has been modernized to provide a cleaner look and get rid of embedded images, which should slightly reduce the size of exported projects.
-We have our core contributor Hugo Locurcio ([Calinou](https://github.com/Calinou)) to thank for this.
+We have our core contributors Hugo Locurcio ([Calinou](https://github.com/Calinou)) and [Yuri Sizov](https://github.com/YuriSizov) to thank for this.
 If you've been using Godot 3.5, you will have noted that some of these improvements have already been backported to Godot 3.

 ![](/storage/blog/godot-4-0-sets-sail/08-ui-theme-editor.png)